Ukraine invasion: What to know as Russian forces target Kyiv

 NICOSIA, Cyprus (AP) — Invading Russian forces closed in on Ukraine's capital Friday, in an apparent encircling movement after a barrage of airstrikes on cities and military bases around the country.

-Ukrainian President Volodymyr Zelenskyy told somber European Union leaders in a video link-up from his bunker late Thursday that it may be the last time they see him alive.
+Amid growing signs that Russia aims to overthrow him, Ukrainian President Volodymyr Zelenskyy told European Union leaders in a video link-up from his bunker late Thursday that it might be the last time they saw him alive.

-Pre-dawn explosions rocked Kyiv, and gunfire was reported in parts of the city, while Ukraine's military said a group of Russian spies and saboteurs was seen on the capital's outskirts.
-Police told people not to exit a central subway station because of gunfire.
+But on Friday Zelenskyy released a video of himself and his senior aides outside the presidential office in Kyiv to reassure Ukrainians that he and other top officials would stay in the capital.

 The assault, anticipated for weeks by the West, amounts to Europe's largest ground conflict since World War II.
 It could also portend the emergence of a new “Iron Curtain” between the West and Russia, with global repercussions.